hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @planetsizecpu : Yes of course,  and especially in Mallorca :)

 [7:42:12](#q-9QaGZtD7qyq-X2YvMt-IokMYLAd6oNiRU8tNRiCL4) <planetsizecpu (Jose Luis)>:
-Or in Paris @ldci but I thing both have another more appetizing meal, say steak parisienne or paella Ì†ΩÌ∏Ñ
+Or in Paris @ldci but I thing both have another more appetizing meal, say steak parisienne or paella üòÑ

 [7:43:19](#mpglH4T1ztX370OjwPglj30j-EVHbKX_m-iRZA_VSe4) <planetsizecpu (Jose Luis)>:
 Now look at the nex nightmare I'm working this days: